taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Inside, Asoka is kneeling, head bowed.
 They are wearing clean trousers and sleeveless shirt, but their feet, hands, and head are bare.
 Asoka's long reddish hair is tied back in a half ponytail, and Iri, now displaying a reddish back and cream coloured bottom to better camouflage from its perch on Asoka's neck, peers out from under Asoka's hair.
 Before Asoka is a large steaming mug of hot tea, but Asoka hasn't touched it.
 Tears run down their face, past an upper lip that shows just the tiniest hints of fuzzy hair.

-We see Eireena, an older woman of the Biononymous, silver haired, wrinkled face showing deep sorrow, sitting on a floor cushion and wearing an elaborately embroidered jacket.
+We see Eireena McLeland, High Priestess of the Biononymous and leader of this Green Haven, silver haired, wrinkled face showing deep sorrow, sitting on a floor cushion and wearing an elaborately embroidered jacket.
 On either side of her sit two other adult Biononymous: a man and a woman, somewhat younger than Eireena.
 The man looks at Asoka, his face betraying heartbroken sympathy for Asoka and anxious worry about the situation as a whole.
 The woman's face is one of calm contemplation.

 They are all sitting inside a warmly lit room with a shrine centered along one wall.
 All of the walls are covered in tapestries, made with the finest of the Biononymous' textile and embroidery.
 The shrine is a figure dressed in the religious clothing of the Biononymous, legs folded into a lotus and one hand raised, akin to the Buddha, but instead of holding the palm forward, the wrist is bent and the palm is cupped, just enough to hold a bit of soil and a tiny seedling, just beginning to sprout.
 The figurine is surrounded by candles, incense, and early summer blossoms.